 As part of the roll forward methodology, when a TNSPs regulatory asset base (RAB) is updated from forecast capex to actual capex at the end of a regulatory period, it is also adjusted for depreciation.
 The depreciation we use to roll forward the RAB can be based on either actual capex incurred during the regulatory control period, or the capex allowance forecast at the start of the regulatory control period.
 The choice of depreciation approach is one part of the overall capex incentive framework.
 The incentive based regulatory framework provides benefits to consumers from improved efficiencies through lower regulated prices.

-We propose to use forecast depreciation to establish the RAB at the commencement of the 2022-27 regulatory control period for Powerlink.
+We propose to use forecast depreciation to establish the RAB at the commencement of the 2022-27 regulatory control period for AusNet Services.
+AusNet Services has accepted this proposal.9

 Small-scale incentive scheme